Alexander Nevsky (Prokofiev): Cues

 The table can be sorted by clicking on the buttons in the title bar.
 The default sequence can be restored by refreshing the browser (press F5).

 Note: "Sopeli" (flutes or recorders) refers to two passages, one in 'The Battle on the Ice', cue 16, and one in the final scene in Pskov, cue 26, that depict a group of skomorokhi.
 The group appears to be composed of players of svireli (flutes), zhaleyki (hornpipes), rozhki (horns), bubnï (tambourines), and other folk or skomorokh instruments.

 Structure

 The film is divided into 9 'scenes' by intertitles stating the location of the action, or, in the case of the 'Battle on the Ice', the date—'5 April 1242'.
-The table below shows the scenes and cues with the musical numbers (or accompanying action) they contain:
+The table below shows the scenes and cues with the musical numbers (or accompanying action) they contain.
+The numbers were not named by Prokofiev (except those used in the cantata), but are merely descriptive tags used here to help identify musical themes that repeat in two or more cues.

 Note: A gray background indicates numbers omitted in the cantata.

 The performance duration is approximately 55 minutes.